cronusinfo/guessing-a-number/README.md

 # guessing-a-number
-guessing a number game is a basic guessing interactive guessing game written in python along with the random module to generate random range of digit
+The guessing number game is a basic interactive guessing game written in Python that uses the random module to generate a random range of digits